michaelmcshinsky/slipstream-ui/README.md

 })
 ```

-You know have access to all `Slipstream` components inside your React app.
+You now have access to all `Slipstream` components inside your React app.

 ### Example